 At the appointment, you should be able to secure your TIE to finish up the visa process allowing you to continue living the dream in Barcelona!

 Moving to Barcelona has been the best decision I have ever made.
-You can never run out of things to do, people to meet, places to go, food to try, and nightlife.
-Anyways, I hope you enjoyed this piece and found it helpful!
+Barcelona city life means you'll never run out of things to do, people to meet, places to go, food to try, and a fun night out.

+I hope you enjoyed this piece and found it helpful!
 And hey, if you end up moving to Barcelona, reach out!

 A lot of effort went into making this amazing piece of journalistic genius.
 If it helped you out, send us a quick thanks by buying us a coffee.
 All the money donated through Ko-Fi goes towards keeping A Way Abroad awesome.
 Big thanks!